enkidevs/curriculum/react/react-introduction/intro-react/react-what-is-jsx.md

 Although writing `React.createElement` statements is perfectly valid, the main reason developers prefer to use JSX is the familiarity of HTML-like syntax.

-It’s important to know that, since JSX isn’t a language that is understood in JavaScript environments, React uses Babel[2] to convert it to valid JavaScript, i.e. the mentioned `React.createElement` calls.
+It's important to know that, since JSX isn't a language that is understood in JavaScript environments, React uses Babel[2] to convert it to valid JavaScript, i.e. the mentioned `React.createElement` calls.

 ---